viky-ai/website/doc/topics/interpretation/index.md

 ## What is a formulation?

-In its simplest form, a formulation is a piece of text associated with a **semantic solution** (or more simply a **solution**).
-In essence, you are associating a text with your idea of it.
+In its simplest form, a formulation is a sentence associated with a **semantic solution** (or more simply a **solution**).
+Essentially, you associate a text with your idea of it.

-Your idea can be a very conceptual one, for example you can associate the string "one" to the number '1'.

-Or it can be very peculiar or funny if you associate the '42' solution to the text "ultimate answer"!
+Your idea can be very conceptual, for example you can associate the string "one" with the number "1".
+Or it can be very special or funny if you associate the solution "42" with the text "the answer to everything"!

-Usually, however, an idea can be expressed by many pieces of text, thus we can have several formulations to express the same idea.
-In that case we will need to put those formulations into the same interpretation.
-Even though an interpretation can  express different ideas from different formulations, it is a good practice that an interpretation expresses only one idea, and thus has a single semantic solution structure.
+Usually, an idea can be expressed in many textual representations, so we can have several formulations to express this idea.
+In this case, we will have to group these formulations in the same interpretation.

+There is nothing to prevent you from putting formulations related to different ideas in the same interpretation.
+However, it is a good practice that an interpretation expresses only one idea and therefore has only one semantic solution structure.

-But let us take a very simple example with the idea of Euro (the money).
-As an arbitrary decision, we say that it is represented as "EUR".
-In our case, we use four different formulations to express this:
+Let's take a very simple example with the idea of controlling a thermostat.
+As an arbitrary decision, we say that it is represented by a semantic solution in the form of `change_temperature`.
+In our case, we use three different formulations to express this:

-* "EUR" -> "EUR"
-* "€" -> "EUR"
-* "euro" -> "EUR"
-* "euros" -> "EUR"
+* "Increases the temperature in the living room to nineteen degrees." -> `change_temperature`
+* "Lower the temperature in the bedroom to 18 degrees." -> `change_temperature`
+* "I want 20 degrees in the bathroom." -> `change_temperature`

-You can easily create those four formulations, by adding the same solution to each of those formulations.
+You can easily create these three formulations by adding the same solution to each of them.
+We can associate these three sentences with the idea of changing the room temperature.

-We will now see how we can combine interpretation in this simple example, to simplify our work, as well as to organize our ideas (as they are indeed interpretations).
+Now let's see how we can combine this example with other interpretations to organize our ideas.

 ## Combining interpretations using formulations